 “This is the key season when most of the bulk funds come to the private education sector,” an insider said.
 “It all depends on how you package the facility that you own.”
 It has started with thousands, and then moved to tens of thousands and now it is already in lakhs, at least in a few cases.
 And people are paying.

 The funny part of the exercise is that people are not complaining over the hefty amounts, they are being asked to deposit for the good education of their wards.
 They have no tensions with fee structure either.
-The parents, some of them pushed to temporary bankruptcy by the ‘dream education’, says the procedure of the private schools have gone “very difficult”!
+The parents, some of them pushed to temporary bankruptcy by the ‘dream education’, say the procedure of the private schools have gone “very difficult”!

 Ask Firdous, for instance.
-He had to make a serious effort in understanding the importance of the “interview” to his for year old.
+He had to make a serious effort in understanding the importance of the “interview” to his year old.
 School managers rarely admit they “interview” the kids.
-A general belief is that they basically see whether the “right” parent has emerged their client or not.
+A general belief is that they basically see whether the “right” parent has emerged as their client or not.

 When Firdous and his daughter reached the school early morning to appear for the “interview” by the school management, they both were nervous.
-Right from leaving from home, Firdous made her learn some dos and don’ts: how to talk, how to sit and how not to react… The idea of getting rejected was the real fear factor for father-daughter.
+Right from leaving home, Firdous made her learn some dos and don’ts: how to talk, how to sit and how not to react… The idea of getting rejected was the real fear factor for father-daughter.

-“I was seeing my daughter getting nervous, because the pressure at such a tender age is pathetic,” Firdous, now relieved, said.
+“I was seeing my daughter getting nervous because the pressure at such a tender age is pathetic,” Firdous, now relieved, said.
 “But unfortunately we have to go through this mil because this is the system we have.”

-Ideally, the system of education should open arms for the newcomers because this is the first step that is formal in their lives.
+Ideally, the system of education should open arms to the newcomers because this is the first step that is formal in their lives.
 Tragically, this starts with an “interview”, sort of an examination.
-Some pre-primary centres are packing their capacity that the kids enrolled with them will essentially make it to the “best schools”.
+Some pre-primary centres are packing their capacity so that the kids enrolled with them will essentially make it to the “best schools”.

 “Is there any system that will ensure us that the costs parents pay are almost equivalent to the education, they provide,” Mohammad Yaseen, an employee of the State Board of School Education, said.
-“Is there a way-out?”
+“Is there a way out?”